Spartans recognized for winning the 100th Rose Bowl Game.

 Michigan @ Michigan State

-Mark Dantonio, who recently completed his seventh season as head coach at Michigan State, has restored the pride and tradition of Spartan football while transforming the program into an annual Big Ten Championship contender.
+Mark Dantonio, who is entering his eighth season as head coach at Michigan State, has restored the pride and tradition of Spartan football while transforming the program into an annual Big Ten Championship contender.

 A Zanesville, Ohio, native with Midwest ties, Dantonio led Michigan State to a record-setting season in 2013.
 MSU won a school-record 13 games, defeated No. 5 Stanford in the 100th Rose Bowl Game, beat No. 2 Ohio State in the Big Ten Championship Game for the school's eighth Big Ten title, and finished No. 3 in both national polls, the highest ranking for the Spartans since 1966.
 Michigan State (13-1) became just the third team in Big Ten history to win at least 13 games in a season (Minnesota, 1904; and Ohio State, 2002).